kostadinoff/CV/cv-en.md

 - **Kostadinov K**, Musurlieva N. ***"Rare tumors in the light of new assisted reproduction techniques. "*** Journal of Medical Law and Healthcare 4/2023; 6-12, ISBN 2748-7070-4-2023

-## Аrticles in scientific proceedings
+## Articles in scientific proceedings

 - Ivan Atanasov, Venelina Dudulova, Gina Stoykova, Gergana Lengerova, **Kostadin Kostadinov**, Eleonora Hristova, Georgi Iskrov, Rumen Stefanov ***"Quality of life in South central region of Bulgaria - preliminary results by employment status from an EQ-5D study"*** Varna Medical Forum, Black sea Symposium for young scientists in biomedicine 2016 vol.5, no.1.